QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 Pseudo Code
 ===========

-Before displaying our Python code for solving a BCG incomplete markets, we’ll sketch some pseudo code that displays the logical flow of our Python code.
+Before displaying our Python code for computing a BCG incomplete markets equilibrium, we’ll sketch some pseudo code that displays its logical flow.

 Here goes: